vidinfra/flexprice/docs/prds/rbac/flexprice_rbac_system.md

    ├─ Extract API key from Authorization header
    ├─ Query secrets table for key
    ├─ If not found → 401 Unauthorized
-   └─ If found → Load secret object (includes roles)
+   └─ If found → Load secret object (includes roles), add to context

-2. Permission Middleware (NEW):
+2. Permission Middleware: RequirePermission("feature", "list")
+   ├─ Get secret from context
    ├─ Check if roles array is empty
-   │  ├─ If empty → ALLOW (full access)
+   │  ├─ If empty → ALLOW (full access - backward compatibility)
    │  └─ If not empty → Continue to permission check
    │
-   ├─ Map endpoint to entity/action
+   ├─ Call rbacService.HasPermission(secret.Roles, "feature", "list")
-   │  └─ GET /api/v1/features → entity="feature", action="list"
+   │  └─ O(1) lookup: permissions[role]["feature"]["list"]
    │
-   ├─ Check permissions
-   │  ├─ For each role in user.roles:
-   │  │  └─ Check if role has permission for (entity, action) │  ├─ If any role grants permission → ALLOW
-   │  └─ If no role grants permission → 403 Forbidden
+   ├─ If any role grants permission → ALLOW, continue └─ If no role grants permission → 403 Forbidden
-   │
-   └─ Return result

 3. Route Handler:
    └─ Execute business logic